 - A. Cell Phones If the device is turned off, do not turn it on.
 If the device is powered on, place it in "airplane mode".
 If you are unable to locate and safely remove the device from the network, place it in a protective radio interference bag ("Faraday Bag").
 Transport the device to the Hagerstown Department of Police and place it in a mobile device evidence lock box outside the Criminal Investigative Unit.
 Plug the device into a Lightening USB cable if the device is not contained inside a Faraday Bag.
 If the device is inside a Faraday Bag, do not plug it into the Lightening USB cable.
 Deposit the key in the mobile device evidence drop box along with a copy of the investigative report and property record - B. HCC Digital Video Surveillance Systems Ensure evidence is on the video by viewing same prior to download.
-Copy the video files to a CD, DVD, or thumb drive with viewing software.
+Copy the video files to a thumb drive with viewing software.
 The preferred file format is AVI or MPEG.
-If assistance is needed exporting video from the HCC digital video surveillance system, contact the patrol Sergeant, Chief of Police or designee.
+If assistance is needed exporting video from the HCC digital video surveillance system, contact the Lieutenant, Chief of Police or designee. - C. Video from Witness Cell phone HCC Campus Police Officers can utilize the Axon Capture application on their departmentally issued cellphones.
+This application allows the officer to send an invite to a witness on their cellphone.
+The witness can then attach videos or photos to this invite and share those with the officer.
+The videos/photos from the witness can then be uploaded to Axon under the agency's case number.
+The videos will then be stored under the police department's Evidence.com account through Axon.